Purchasing

 How do I know if the individual/entity qualifies as an Independent Contractor or an Employee?

-USF Departments should refer to the IC Worksheet Instructions for examples of common situations classified as independent contractors (Section III) and USF employees (Section II).
+USF Departments should refer to the Independent Contractor Matrix for examples of common engagements.
 Some quick rules of thumb:

 • Entertainers and guest lecturers ARE generally defined as Independent Contractors.
-The department should attach the brochure or advertisement (containing the date, time, and nature of event) to the IC Worksheet.
+The department should attach the brochure or advertisement (containing the date, time, and nature of event).

-• USF employees can NOT be classified as Independent Contractors.
+• Current USF employees CANNOT be classified as Independent Contractors.

 • Contractors considered to have an "ongoing" relationship with USF are more likely to be classified as an employee.
 Examples of ongoing relationships include: